nikhilkumarsingh/content-downloader/README.rst

 ``$ ctdl -d /home/nikhil/Desktop/ml-pdfs machine-learning``

 -  To download files parallely: ``$ ctdl -f pdf -p python``

+-  To search for and download in parallel 10 files in PDF format containing the text "python" and "algorithm", without allowing any url redirects, and where the file size is between 10,000 KB (10 MB) and 100,000KB (100 MB), where KB means Kilobytes, which has an equivalent value expressed in Megabytes:
+   ``$ ctdl -f pdf -l 10 -minfs 10000 -maxfs 100000 -nr -p "python algorithm"```

 Usage in Python files
 ---------------------